 They have tried everything from protest flotillas to letter writing campaigns and illegal occupations of fish farms but all have failed because they can’t back their eco-hype with any credible science.

-Now amidst record runs of sockeye salmon on the Fraser River, which again shows that salmon returns are cyclic and have nothing to do with fish farms, the small but loud group has hired a lawyer to further their agenda.
+Now amidst record runs of sockeye salmon on the Fraser River, which again shows that A shark fin coup for Canada, the small but loud group has hired a lawyer to further their agenda.

 “It will cost some money, but once we get this thing moving, there will not be fish farms in DFN territory,” the lawyer is quoted as saying, setting the stage for a billing protocol with your coin.